Preparation

 -

-Headphones or music if you like (silence is welcome)
+Headphones or music (optional — silence is always welcome)

 -